tyreepearson/field-workshops-terraform/docs/index.md

 ![:scale 85%](../slides/images/generate-mocks.png)
 ]

 ???

+this is going to download mock files, the tf/plan, tf/config/ tf/run json files.
 - From your local directory containing main.tf and backend.tf, run _terraform init_ to initialize your Terraform configuration.
 - Then run terraform plan.
 - The plan will run on the TFC server, but its results will be visible locally and in the TFC UI.